josephsmartinez/UNIX_Linux/Topics/AWS/storage.md

 Amazon EBS Volumes
 a durable, block-level storage device that you can attach to a single EC2 instance.
 You can use EBS volumes as primary storage for data that requires frequent updates, such as the system drive for an instance or storage for a database application.
 You can also use them for throughput-intensive applications that perform continuous disk scans.
 EBS volumes persist independently from the running life of an EC2 instance.

 Amazon Simple Storage Service (Amazon S3) is an object storage service that offers industry-leading scalability, data availability, security, and performance.
 This means customers of all sizes and industries can use it to store and protect any amount of data for a range of use cases, such as websites, mobile applications, backup and restore, archive, enterprise applications, IoT devices, and big data analytics.

+Durability rating of S3 Standard Storage Class:

+Durability of 99.999999999%, 99.99% availability over a year, S3 supports Lifecycle Management of objects

+-

 - Buckets are root level folders
 - Subfolders are folders